Updated: Jul 1, 2022

-This recipe has started to build quite a reputation with vegans and non-vegans alike, having been shared at vegan festivals, cooking classes, and enjoyed at family gatherings with the most discerning of Italian guests.
-You could try making your own biscuits, but a store-bought, plain vegan biscuit like arrowroot will do the trick.
+This recipe is beloved by vegans and non-vegans alike, having been shared at vegan festivals, cooking classes, on TV and enjoyed at family gatherings with the most discerning of Italian guests.
+To replicate the traditional savoiardi biscuit, substitute with slices of vegan cake to soak up the coffee.
+But to save time, a store-bought, plain sweet vegan biscuit will do the trick.
+Use gluten free biscuits for a gluten free tiramisu.
 This creates one large tiramisu, but is also perfect for individual tiramisu, layered in serving glasses.
 This is best made a day ahead.

 SERVES 6 | 35 MINUTES + CHILLING